thegr8khalee/OwlLingO/README.md

 npm run dev
 ```

-## Challenges Overcome

-- **Real-time communication**: Implementing WebRTC for seamless peer-to-peer interactions.
-- **Scalable state management**: Using Zustand to manage state without the overhead of Redux.
-- **Authentication & security**: Ensuring secure authentication and authorization using JWT.
+### Usage Guidelines

+**Sign Up:** Create an account and specify your native and target languages.
+**Get Matched:** View suggested partners who match your language preferences or search for users and send a friend request.
+**Communicate:**
+Chat via the messaging interface.
+Start a video call using the google meet button.
+**Log Out:** Safely log out of your account when done

 ## Future Improvements

 - Implement additional features like voice translation.
 - Optimize the UI/UX for accessibility and better user engagement.
-- Implement automated testing with Jest and CI/CD pipeline for smoother deployments.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the Propriety License - see the [LICENSE](LICENSE.txt) file for details.